odubno/gauss-naive-bayes/README.md

 Calculate the mu and variance of features for each target class.

 ## Test
-Using the the Normal Distribution, calculate the PDF for all test features of each target class using N(x; ?, ?).
+Using the the Normal Distribution, calculate the PDF for all test features of each target class using N(x; \mu, \theta).
 Calculate the Joint PDF of each row, by multiplying pdf results together.
 Choose the highest joint pdf.